FreeTuBe/01_BattleTank/README.md

 # 01_BattleTank

-An open-world head to head simple AI, terrain, and advanced control system in UR4
+An open-world head to head tank fight with simple AI, terrain, and advanced control system in UR4

+## Lecture List:
+* BT01-Intro